rafael-santiago/cutest/doc/README.md

 In the end is also included a sum of all detected leaks.

 The allocation id can be used in order to force a debug break.
-When you pass to your test binary the option ``--cute-leak-id=<allocation-id>`` a ``trap`` signal will be raised at the moment that the allocation id be equals to passed value.
+When you pass to your test binary the option ``--cutest-leak-id=<allocation-id>`` a ``trap`` signal will be raised at the moment that the allocation id be equals to passed value.
+Being the debugger attached you will be able to inspect the ``callstack`` and then know more about this "superunknown" leak.

 ## Log customizing